Swoop Aero, VillageReach, Mozambique Civil Aviation Authority and Amovant after successful test flights, March 2020. Photo credit: VillageReach.

 During March of 2020, Swoop Aero and VillageReach conducted drone test flights near Maputo in the presence of the Mozambique Civil Aviation Authority and Amovant, the national drone association, which led to approvals for beyond visual-line-of sight (BVLOS) flights.

 Later in October, VillageReach, the Ministry of Health, the Maputo province health division and INS implemented a joint community sensitization strategy.
 INS conducted trainings of health workers, who collected TB and COVID samples from patients.
 23 long-distance flights carrying these samples from and to the National Lab took place at the outskirts of Maputo.
-As part of the study, INS will analyze and compare the quality of the samples flown by drone to that of samples transported by road.
+As part of the study, INS analyzed and compared the quality of the samples flown by drone to that of samples transported by road.
 This was the first use of drones for the health sector in Mozambique, with plans for scaling up operations.